PavanRangani/docs/docs/prd/users/users.md

   - User is already active.
 And if the admin reactivates that user, it will show him the proper message.
 [See this](https://xd.adobe.com/view/c0a0f76b-ea42-482a-85c7-ec84a17ee227-95f3/screen/3876483c-9cda-4937-a968-4312d5e31e6b/specs/)
   - Approved email for user.
 [See This](https://drive.google.com/file/d/1JaLgKVo3Zstb1D2T3aiqJDnFG1r3vau2/view?usp=sharing)
 - Browse page
-  - On click of Accept action, user is moved from `Pending Users` to `Active Users`.
+  - On click of Accept action, opens active confirmation dialog.
+[See this](https://drive.google.com/file/d/1G2oE8pS4NpkKIMAD4sxmuH4BHk2kz4Wk/view?usp=sharing)
+    - User is moved from `Pending Users` to `Active Users`.
   - Toast message is: `Activated successfully`